 Enjoying the best of Omaha doesn’t have to cost a lot of money.
 Or any money, for that matter.
 Read on for a big list of free things to do in Omaha, as well as top free Omaha events to enjoy.

-Update: This post was first published in 2020 and has been updated in June 2021 with more information.
-Some places may be temporarily closed or have temporary hours so it’s best to call ahead before visiting.
+Update: This post was first published in 2020 and has been updated in April 2022 with more information.

 Free outdoor activities